 Bus routes are extensive enough and quite inexpensive.
 Mini busses, or marshrutkas, can take you just about anywhere for almost as cheap and slightly more comfortably.

 Georgian Railways offers service to both Batumi and Tbilisi twice daily via express or overnight.

-Kutaisi International Airport (David the Builder) offers domestic service via Service Air and international service via low-cost carrier Wizz Air, premium airlines Ural, SCAT and seasonal service via flydubai.
+Kutaisi International Airport (David the Builder) offers domestic service via Service Air to Mestia and Natakhtari, and international service via low-cost carrier Wizz Air, premium airlines Ural, SCAT and seasonal service via flydubai.

 As of May 2018 the following flights to the following cities are operated: